1: Project Summary Section

-Having an effective project status report is one of key tasks for any project manager.
-In today's work culture where people do multitasking and work on different projects it is important that the information presented be precise and simple to read.
+Having an effective project status report is one of the key tasks for any project manager.
+In today's work culture where people do multitasking and work on different projects, it is essential that the information presented be precise and simple to read.

 - Phase Name - The Name of the current phase.
-In a typical IT Project there will be a Analysis, Development, Quality Assurance sections.
-Try to keep the number of phases low and mention only high level phases.
+In a typical IT Project, there will be an Analysis, Development, Quality Assurance sections.
+Try to keep the number of phases low and mention only high-level phases.

 - Progress - Is the measure of the phase in % complete.

 - Status - On-Track or Green, Possible Delays or Amber, Delayed or Red, Complete or Blue and no color for a future task.

 - Finish - The planned date for the phase to finish.

 Note: The excel template contains the drop downs for Status Field.